usf-cs272-f25/usf-cs272-f25.github.io/_assignments/lab08.md

 ## Requirements

-1. You will incorporate your course catalog tool you built for project06
+1. You will incorporate your course catalog tool(s) you built for project06
-1. You will make those tools available using the MCP Transport of your choice
+1. You will make your tool(s) available using the MCP Transport of your choice
-1. You will incorporate your tools into the desktop versions of ChatGPT or Claude
+1. You will incorporate your tool(s) into the desktop versions of ChatGPT or Claude

 ## Given